Skip to main contentSkip to footer content

 1080 Marina Village Parkway Suite 500

-A: MCL is extremely gratified that WSCUC has seen quality and compliance sufficient to allow it to recognize MCL with the status of Candidacy.
-The school continues to work toward attaining initial or full accreditation within the five-year Candidacy period.
+A: MCL is extremely gratified that WSCUC has seen quality and compliance sufficient to allow it to recognize MCL with the status of accreditation.

 A: Not at present.
 As the Federal Student Aid Handbook explains: “Schools must apply to and receive approval from the Department of Education to be eligible to participate in the FSA